andrewmaa/introToWebDesign/README.md

 # introToWebDesign
-Repository for Intro to Web Design
+Repository for Intro to Web Design (CSCI-UA 4).
+This project involves the use of HTML, CSS, and Basic JavaScript.